Air Crash Investigation

 Deadly Solution

-+AirAsia Flight 8501 disappears from radar above the Java Sea, and two days later, searchers confirm the worst.
-All 162 people on board are dead, and an international team of investigators joins local experts in Jakarta to determine what went wrong.
-Neither of the black boxes tells the whole story, but it's clear that a mysterious action by the captain to solve a routine fault set off a deadly sequence of events.
++AirAsia Flight 8501 disappears from radar above the Java Sea, searchers confirm the worst.
+An international team of investigators joins local experts in Jakarta to determine what went wrong.

 Afghan Nightmare

-+Transporting military cargo in a converted Boeing 747, National Airlines Flight 102 takes off from Bagram Airfield in Afghanistan.
++Boeing 747, National Airlines Flight 102 takes off from Bagram Airfield in Afghanistan with military cargo.
 But within seconds, the suddenly uncontrollable plane stalls and crashes to the ground.
-The accident is captured by a passing dashcam, and though the footage first leads investigators to an obvious conclusion, an overlooked piece of evidence eventually tells them they were dead wrong about the cause.

 Fatal Transmission